heremaps/naksha/docs/AUTH.md

 ### Action

-Defines the action allowed against a resource.
-Refer subsequent sections to know what actions are allowed against which resource.
+Defines type of operation allowed against a resource.
+Refer later sections on this page, to know which specific actions are allowed against which resource.

+But, in general:

 - **useXXX**: Means that a resource can be used and **id**, **title**, **description** can be viewed, but NOT **properties** details
 - **manageXXX**: Means that a resource can be read and modified (i.e. full access).